 - Address: 1111 Howe Avenue, Suite 300, Sacramento, CA 95825

 - Phone: 916-641-6500

-- NCLEX-PN Pass Rate: 91%
+- NCLEX-PN Pass Rate: 95%

 The vocational nursing program at MiraCosta College is specifically designed for individuals who prefer a weeknight/weekend schedule.
 The combined classroom (576 hours) and clinical instruction (960 hours) total 1536 hours in compliance with the Board of Vocational Nursing and Psychiatric Technicians’ requirements.
 After completion of the program, students will receive a certificate with the option to receive an associate’s degree after completing additional course requirements.
 Course content includes gerontology, nutrition, communicable disease, mental health nursing, medical-surgical nursing, oncological nursing, neurosensory systems, perioperative nursing, orthopedic nursing, and rehabilitation.
 Prerequisite course requires include biology or body systems survey for health professionals, math, and basic pharmacology.

-- Website: http://www.miracosta.edu/
+- Website: https://www.miracosta.edu/

 - Address: 2535 Capitol Oaks Dr. Suite 205; Sacramento, CA 95833